xnerditos/xervicekit/tutorials/Tutorial001_Create_A_Basic_Service/README.md

 _What just happened?_

-We are calling the base method `RunOperation` to invoke our method.  `RunOperation` will perform all kinds of magic for us.
+We are calling the base method `RunServiceCall` to invoke our method.  `RunServiceCall` will perform all kinds of magic for us.
 It will take care of creating a log session, of figuring out threading concerns, of composing our `ServiceCallResult`, etc.  The point is, it will all just work and `DoUpsertUser` will get executed just like it should.

 ## Step 5:  Create the service and add it to the host